petaverse-cloud/pv-docs-site/docs/petority/accounts/account-deletion.md

 ---

 # Delete Your Account
 Sometimes, you may decide to part ways with your Petority account.
-This guide provides a step-by-step process for deleting your account, along with essential information and solutions to common questions.
+This guide provides a step-by-step process for deleting your account, along with essential information and solutions to common questions.See:[Data Deletion Instructions](/docs/data-deletion-instructions).

 ![delete account](/img/manage-account/Delete-Account.gif)